-Super Cover Plus is TRA’s mid-range Gap Cover product option which provides Gap cover, Casualty cover, Co-Payment cover, Sub-Limit cover and a separate Oncology benefit that provides Oncology Gap cover and Oncology Co-Payment cover.
+Super Cover Plus is TRA’s mid-range Gap Cover product option which provides Gap Cover, Casualty cover, Co-Payment cover, Sub-Limit cover and a separate Oncology benefit that provides Oncology Gap Cover and Oncology Co-Payment cover.
 2020 has introduced two new and exciting benefits: The Global Fee Benefit and the Breast Reconstruction Surgery shortfall benefit.
 These benefits are currently subject to an overall annual limit of R165 000 per insured person per annum.

-Basic Gap/Gap Cover:
+Basic Cover/Gap Cover:

 The Super Cover Plus option covers up to 700% above medical aid scheme tariff.
 This means that if your service provider charges anything up to 7 times what your medical aid will cover for in-hospital expenses, TRA will provide for this gap, subject to the annual limit.